 - It doesn’t create any obligation to pay a fixed rate of dividend.

 - It is a permanent source of the company fund.

 - They will get the dividend only in case of a profit of the company.

 - Holders of equity shares have limited liability; their liability is limited to the extent of their investment.

 - If the company performs regularly, then the value of shareholder investment will increase.

 - Investors who desire to invest in safe securities with a fixed income do not invest in equity stockholders.

-- They have voting rights they can create an obstacle for management for making the decision.
+- They have voting rights; they can create an obstacle for management to make the decision.

 - In case of liquidation, equity stockholder gets their investment at the end after payment of creditors, debentures, preference shareholders.